-As a German citizen you have the right to enter another Member State of the EU/ EEA State and Switzerland without any special formalities.
+Citizens of the European Union, the European Economic Area and Switzerland have the right to enter another Member State of the EU/ EEA State and Switzerland without any special formalities.
 You are not required to apply for a visa.
 Article 21 of the Treaty on the Functioning of the European Union (TFEU) and the Agreement on the Free Movement of Persons reached with Switzerland on 21 June 1999 form the basis of the European legislation.
-However, should you wish to spend more than 3 months in another EU/EEA member state, you must report to the authorities in the respective country for confirmation of your residence permit ("Aufenthaltserlaubnis") immediately after entering the country.
+However, should you wish to spend more than three months in another EU/EEA member state or Switzerland, you must report to the authorities in the respective country for confirmation of your residency and, in some cases, in order to apply for necessary permits.

-Germans planning a research stay in a country outside of the above-mentioned region, i.e. neither within the EU, EEA nor Switzerland, must contact the representation of the respective country in Germany for information on the applicable regulations.
-The same applies to citizens of other countries currently in Germany for research stays within and outside Europe.
+Anyone planning a research stay in a country outside of the above-mentioned region, i.e. neither within the EU, EEA nor Switzerland, must contact the representation of the respective country for information on the applicable regulations.

 De-Registration when Leaving Germany